 Neurosarcoidosis is when this inflammatory disease affects your nervous system, such as your brain or spinal cord.
 It may also be called neurologic sarcoidosis.
-Less than 15 percent of people with sarcoidosis will develop neurosarcoidosis.
+Less than

 The symptoms of neurosarcoidosis tend to be similar to the symptoms of multiple sclerosis (MS) or transverse myelitis.
 This is because neurosarcoidosis also damages the myelin coating around the nerve fibers.

 To tell the difference and to diagnose neurosarcoidosis, doctors perform one or more of the following tests: